prometheus-operator/kube-prometheus/docs/customizations/perses.md

 kubectl --namespace monitoring port-forward svc/perses 8080
 ```

 Open Perses at [http://localhost:8080](http://localhost:8080).
-All 18 Kubernetes dashboards are pre-loaded via `PersesDashboard` CRs and the Prometheus datasource is auto-configured.
+The operator creates a Service named after the `Perses` CR (`perses` by default).
+Dashboards and the Prometheus datasource are loaded from CRs.

 ### Using a custom jsonnet file